Features

 Password-based Authentication

 eSignet also offers password authentication as one of its authentication factors.
-With eSignet's integration capabilities, existing ID repositories storing user accounts with password can now be easily integrated with eSignet.
+With eSignet's integration capabilities, existing ID repositories storing user accounts with passwords can now be easily integrated with eSignet.
 This integration enables OpenID based login, allowing users to access relying party services seamlessly.

 How to enable password-based authentication in eSignet?

-Knowledge Based Authentication
+Knowledge Based Identification

-Verifiable Credentials Issuance
+Verifiable Credentials

 User consent refers to the voluntary and informed agreement provided by an individual, often referred to as a user, to a specific action, process, or request.
 Users should have a clear understanding of what they are consenting to.
-User consent is particularly important in the context of data privacy, where it is required in many jurisdictions for organizations to obtain explicit consent from individuals before collecting, processing, or sharing their personal data.
+User consent is particularly important in the context of data privacy, where it is required in many jurisdictions for organizations to obtain explicit consent from individuals before collecting, processing, or sharing their data.

 Consent mechanisms are often used in the form of checkboxes, pop-up notifications, or consent forms on applications to ensure that the users understand and agree to data processing practices. eSignet stores the consent in a built-in consent registry which is specifically designed to store user consent on claims and scopes that are requested during the first login into a relying party's application using eSignet.